Metaswitch/clearwater-readthedocs/Installing a Chef client.md

 At this point, `ruby --version` should indicate that 1.9.3 is in use.

+## Installing the Clearwater Chef extensions

+On the chef-client machine, install git and dependent libraries.

+    sudo apt-get install git libxml2-dev libxslt1-dev

+Clone the Clearwater Chef repository.

+    git clone git://github.com/Metaswitch/chef.git ~/chef

+This will have created a `chef` folder in your home directory, navigate there now.

+    cd ~/chef

+Fetch the submodules used by the Clearwater Chef extensions.

+    git submodule update --init

+Finally install the Ruby libraries that are needed by our scripts.

+    bundle install

 ## Create a Chef client for the chef-client machine

 In a browser of your choice, navigate to `http://chef-server.<zone>:4040` to access the Web UI of the server.
 Log in using `admin` and `<webUIPass>` and follow the on-screen instructions to change the WebUI password (you can 'change' it to its current value if you don't want to remember a new password).